zeroc00I/AllVideoPocsFromHackerOne/README.md

 # AllVideoPocsFromHackerOne

-This script grabs public report from hacker one and makes some folders with POC videos
+This script grabs public report from hacker one and download all JSON files to be grepable

 # Tree
 ## jsonReports